-Kim Jong-un's sister waits in the wings
+North Korean sister with a 'tomboy streak'

 What does she do?

-Yo-jong's main job has been to protect her brother's image, taking up a key role in the party's propaganda department in 2014.
+Before joining the politburo, Kim Yo-jong's main job has been to protect her brother's image, taking up a key role in the party's propaganda department in 2014.

-She is said to have managed all his public appearances, including his itineraries and logistics, as well as act as a political adviser.
+She is said to have managed all his public appearances as well as acting as a political adviser.

-She has sporadically been in the spotlight in recent years, appearing at the state funeral of her father in 2011 and the election of her brother in 2014, and occasionally seen trailing her brother in state media pictures.
+She has sporadically been in the spotlight in recent years, appearing at the state funeral of her father in 2011 and the election of her brother in 2014.
+Ms Kim has occasionally been seen with her brother in state media pictures.

 In October 2015 she was rumoured to have been sacked from the propaganda department by Mr Kim for doing a poor job.

-But a top job in the leadership is thought to have been carved out for her as early as 2008, when major succession planning was conducted following Kim Jong-il's deterioration in health.
+But a top job in the leadership is thought to have been carved out for her as early as 2008 during succession planning as Kim Jong-il's health deteriorated.

-She was even speculated to be a possible, though unlikely, candidate to take over from her brother when Jong-un disappeared from public view for a prolonged period in 2014.
+There was even speculation she might be a candidate, albeit an unlikely one, to take over from her brother after he disappeared from public view for a prolonged period in 2014.

-When Ms Kim was given a key post at the country's rare ruling party congress in 2016, it was widely expected that she would soon take up an important role in the country's core leadership.
+When Ms Kim was given a key post at the country's rare ruling party congress in 2016, it was widely expected that she would soon take up an important role in the politburo.

-Yo-jong has been described as having a sweet, good-natured disposition, with a bit of a tomboy streak in her, Mr Madden told the BBC.

-But reports say she also has had a sheltered upbringing, and other members of the Kim family have not interacted with her much.